hoangduytran/blender-manual/manual/editors/video_sequencer/sequencer/navigating.rst

 Adjusting the View
 ------------------

-Use these shortcuts to adjust the sequence area of the editor:
+Use these shortcuts to adjust the view:

 - Pan: :kbd:`MMB`
+- Horizontal scroll: use :kbd:`Ctrl-Wheel`, or drag the horizontal scrollbar.
+- Vertical scroll: use :kbd:`Shift-Wheel`, or drag the vertical scrollbar.
 - Zoom: :kbd:`Wheel`
-- Vertical Scroll: use :kbd:`Shift-Wheel`, or drag on the left scrollbar.
-- Horizontal Scroll: use :kbd:`Ctrl-Wheel`, or drag on the lower scrollbar.
-- Scale View: :kbd:`Ctrl-MMB` and drag up/down (vertical scale) or left/right (horizontal scale).
+- Scale view: :kbd:`Ctrl-MMB` and drag left/right (horizontal scale) or up/down (vertical scale).
-- Scale View Vertically: drag on the circles on the vertical scrollbar.
-- Scale View Horizontally: drag on the circles on the horizontal scrollbar.
+  Alternatively, you can drag the circles on the scrollbars with :kbd:`LMB`.

 Playhead
 --------

 The Playhead is the blue vertical line with the current frame number at the top.
-It can be set or moved to a new position by pressing or holding :kbd:`LMB` in scrubbing area at the top of the timeline.
+It can be moved in the following ways:

+* Jump or scrub: click or drag :kbd:`LMB` in the scrubbing area at the top of the timeline.
+* Jump or scrub (alternative): click or drag :kbd:`Shift-RMB` anywhere in the timeline.
+  If you start dragging on a strip, that strip will be highlighted and displayed *solo* in the preview (all other strips are temporarily muted).
-You can move the Playhead in increments by pressing :kbd:`Left` or :kbd:`Right`, or by using :kbd:`Alt-Wheel`.
+* Move in single-frame increments: :kbd:`Left`, :kbd:`Right`, or :kbd:`Alt-Wheel`.
-You can also jump to the beginning or end frame by pressing :kbd:`Shift-Left` or :kbd:`Shift-Right`.
+* Jump to the start or end frame of the scene (or :ref:`preview range <bpy.ops.sequencer.previewrange_set>`, if active): :kbd:`Shift-Left` or :kbd:`Shift-Right`.
-As you do, the image for that frame is displayed in the Preview region.

-When you drag the frame indicator with :kbd:`Shift-RMB` directly on a sequence strip, this will show the strip *solo*, (temporarily disregarding effects and other strips, showing only this strip's output) and the strip will be highlighted.

-When holding :kbd:`Ctrl` while dragging it will snap to the start and endpoints of strips.
+While dragging with :kbd:`LMB` or :kbd:`Shift-RMB`, you can additionally hold :kbd:`Ctrl` to snap to the start and end points of strips.

-Real-time preview is possible on reasonable computers when viewing an image sequence or movie (``avi``/``mov``) file.
-Scene strips can use viewport previews or proxies for real-time playback, otherwise displaying rendered frame is supported, but typically too slow for real-time playback.
+If scrubbing (or regular playback) performs poorly, you can speed it up by creating :doc:`proxies </editors/video_sequencer/sequencer/sidebar/proxy>`.

 .. hint::

-   Every other synced editor can be used for scrubbing e.g. the Timeline.
+   The current frame is synchronized across all editors, so if you move the Playhead in the Timeline editor for example, it will move in the Video Sequence editor as well (and vice versa).